 top of page

-Terese Allen has written scores of books and articles about the pleasures and benefits of regional foods, sustainable cooking, and culinary folklore.
-She is co-author of the prize-winning expanded edition of The Flavor of Wisconsin, an extensive history of food and cooking in the Badger State, with more than 450 recipes.
-Among her other titles are: The Flavor of Wisconsin for Kids, Wisconsin Local Foods Journal, Fresh Market Wisconsin, Wisconsin Hometown Flavor and The Ovens of Brittany Cookbook.
+Terese Allen has been called Wisconsin’s “premier food writer” and “the keeper of its culinary heritage.”
+She has written scores of books and articles about the pleasures and benefits of regional foods, sustainable cooking and culinary folklore.
+She is author of The Dane County Farmers' Market Cookbook: Local Foods, Global Flavors, a tribute to one of the nation's largest and most renowned farmers markets.
+Among her other titles are: the prize-winning The Flavor of Wisconsin, an extensive history of food and cooking in the Badger State, with more than 450 recipes, The Flavor of Wisconsin for Kids, Wisconsin Local Foods Journal, Fresh Market Wisconsin, Wisconsin Hometown Flavor and The Ovens of Brittany Cookbook.

 bottom of page